Lauren K. Alleyne

-Lauren K. Alleyne (born June 8, 1979) is a Trinidadian-American poet, fiction, and nonfiction writer and educator born and raised in the dual-island Caribbean nation of Trinidad and Tobago.
+Lauren K. Alleyne (born June 8, 1979) is a Trinidadian American poet, fiction and nonfiction writer, and educator born and raised in the dual-island Caribbean nation of Trinidad and Tobago.

 Biography

 In 1997, Alleyne moved to the United States to begin her undergraduate studies in Radiologic Science and Nuclear Medical Technology at St. Francis College in New York.
 It was not until her junior year that she decided to shift her focus towards English, then graduated with honors from St. Francis College with a Bachelor of Arts in English Literature.
-In 2002, she received her Masters of Fine Arts in English with an emphasis on creative writing from Iowa State.
+In 2002, she received her Master of Fine Arts degree in English with an emphasis on creative writing from Iowa State.
 Finally, in January 2006, she received her Master of Fine Arts in Creative Writing, as well as a graduate certificate in Feminist, Gender, and Sexuality studies from Cornell University.

 Alleyne is also a graduate of Cave Canem, a non-profit literary service organization with administrative and programming headquarters that works to promote and advance under-represented African-American poets in the literary world, and to provide an environment that fosters the growth of African-American voices and artistry.
 In addition to serving her talents in the literary community, Alleyne also worked as the Poet-in-Residence and as an Assistant Professor in English at the University of Dubuque in Iowa.
-Currently, Alleyne works as an Associate Professor in English, and the Assistant Director of the Furious Flower Poetry Center at James Madison University in Virginia.
+Currently, Alleyne works as a Professor in English, and the Executive Director of the Furious Flower Poetry Center, founded by Dr. Joanne V. Gabbin, at James Madison University in Virginia.
+Alleyne serves as editor-in-chief of Furious Flower's literary journal,The Fight & The Fiddle, and in 2024, she convened the fourth decennial Furious Flower Poetry Conference, Celebrating the Worlds of Black Poetry.
+Alleyne is a member of the Wintergreen Women Writers Collective.